afmsaif/bilevel_diffusion/MNISTDiffusion-main/README.md

 # Noise scheduler optimization for training MNIST diffusion
 ![60 epochs training from scratch](assets/demo.gif "60 epochs training from scratch")

+This is the codebase for bilevel hyperparameter optimization for noise scheduler in diffusion model training. (see [paper](https://arxiv.org/abs/2502.08808)).
+This implementation is built upon a lightweight diffusion model trained on MNIST: https://github.com/bot66/MNISTDiffusion.

+## Introduction

+We optimize the noise scheduler jointly with the score network by formulating the task as a bilevel optimization problem.
+Given a fixed noise scheduler, we first generate forward samples and train the score network to predict the corresponding backward samples under the same scheduler.
+To update the noise scheduler, we approximate the gradient of the FID score of the generated images using the gradient of the penalty objective from the bilevel formulation.
+To reduce memory overhead, we employ a zeroth-order approximation for gradient estimation.
+This approach enables the model to automatically learn an optimal noise scheduler that minimizes the FID score.
+Finally, we evaluate the model using both FID and Inception Score (IS).

 ## Training
 Install packages
 ```bash